bain-cs110/bain-cs110.github.io/pages/_assignments/tutorial01.md

 In this newly created `grade_calculator.py` file, you're going to write a program to calculate your grade in our class (see the [syllabus](../syllabus) for how your grade is calculated):

-* First ask the user to input four values (hint: use the `input` function):
+* First ask the user to input four values (hint: use the `input` function - see the supplement video for [Lecture 03](/lectures/week02-lecture01) for more help on `input`):
   * Prompt: `"Please input the number of total points you received on quizzes "`
     * store this in a variable called `quizzes`
-    * Here's what this looks like in Python:
+    * We'll do the first one for you in Python.
+Copy and paste the below into your file:
     ```python
     quizzes = input("Please input the number of total points you received on quizzes ")
     ```